theonjs/theon/README.md

 - Cannot host other entities
 - Cannot have other `mixins`
 - Can perform requests (either by native implementation or inheriting the client)
+- Do not support entity-level hooks
+- Prototype chain cannot be extended

+## Extensibility and composition

+`to do`

 ## Installation